-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATION
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

 This report, including this Management's Discussion and Analysis of Financial Condition and Results of Operations contains "forward-looking" statements within the meaning of the Private Securities Litigation Reform Act of 1995, which provides a "safe harbor" for statements about future events, products and future financial performance that are based on the beliefs of, estimates made by and information currently available to our management.
 Except for the historical information contained herein, the outcome of the events described in these forward-looking statements is subject to risks and uncertainties.
 See "Risk Factors" for a discussion of these risks and uncertainties.
-The following discussion should be read in conjunction with and is qualified in its entirety by reference to our consolidated financial statements included elsewhere in this report.
-Actual results and the outcome or timing of certain events may differ significantly from those stated or implied by these forward-looking statements due to the factors listed under "Risk Factors," and from time to time in our other filings with the Securities and Exchange Commission, or SEC.
-For this purpose, using the terms "believe," "expect," "expectation," "anticipate," "can," "should," "could," "could," "estimate," "appear," "based on," "may," "finended," "potential," "indicate," "are emerging" and "possible" or similar statements are forward-looking statements that involve risks and uncertainties that could cause our actual results and the outcome and timing of certain events to differ materially from those stated or implied by these forward-looking statements.
-By making forward-looking statements, we have not assumed any obligation to, and you should not expect us to, undate or revise those statements because of new information, future events or otherwise.
+The following discussion should be read in conjunction with and is qualified in its entirety by reference to our consolidated financial statements due to the factors listed under "Risk Factors," and from time to time in our other filings with the Securities and Exchange Commission, or SEC.
+For this purpose, using the terms "believe," "expect," "expectation," "anticipate," "can," "should," "could," "estimate," "appear," "based on," "may," "linended," "potential," "indicate," "are emerging" and "possible" or similar statements are forward-looking statements that involve risks and uncertain events to differ materially from those stated or implied by these forward-looking statements we have not assumed any obligation to. and you should not expect us to, update or revise those statements or there information differ statements we have not assumed any obligation to. and you should not expect us to.